 A history of manufacturing expertise

 Our history of excellence in manufacturing dates back more than 150 years.
-Our early founders pushed the limits of contemporary designs to deliver faster, more efficient, and higher quality results in facilities then only located in Japan, and solely focused on beer production and distribution.
+Our early founders pushed the limits of contemporary designs to deliver faster, more efficient and higher quality results in facilities then only located in Japan, and solely focused on beer production and distribution.

 Their commitment to overall quality turned a small beer company into a global brand, with products distributed all over the world.
-And in sharing their expertise in product supply, shipping, and production with other companies, they helped transform the pharmaceutical industry, including helping wipe out the wave of tuberculosis spreading across Japan in the 1950s and bringing other life-changing therapies to market.
+And in sharing their expertise in product supply, shipping and production with other companies, they helped transform the pharmaceutical industry, including helping wipe out the wave of tuberculosis spreading across Japan in the 1950s and bringing other life-changing therapies to market.

 Today, that push for excellence and innovation continues, supporting Kyowa Kirin’s growth and reputation as a specialty pharmaceutical company.